 Ordinarily, awards will range from $80,000-$150,000.
 In truly exceptional circumstances, the committee may consider larger awards.
 Star-Friedman Challenge winners receive not only a monetary award, but access to resources at the Derek Bok Center for Teaching and Learning to support the development of both their visual and oral presentations for the public communication of their research at the annual Challenge event.
 Approximately five awards will be made annually.

-Eligibility Requirements: This competition is open to ladder faculty members in the four participating schools (HMS, HSPH, FAS and SEAS).
-In HMS, this program is open to ladder faculty (assistant professors, associate professors, and professors) who have primary appointments in the HMS basic and social science departments AND whose laboratories are located on the HMS Quadrangle.
+This competition is open to ladder faculty members in the participating schools (HMS, HSDM, HSPH, FAS and SEAS).
+In HMS and HSDM, this program is open to ladder faculty members (assistant professors, associate professors, and professors) who have primary appointments in the basic and social science departments AND whose laboratories are located on the HMS Quadrangle or at the Harvard School of Dental Medicine.
 In HSPH, eligible PIs include primary Harvard Chan School ladder faculty whose research operation is based at the Harvard Chan School.
-Collaborative proposals are welcome but the lead investigator on the application must hold a ladder faculty appointment at HMS, HSPH, FAS, or SEAS.
-Funding may only be requested to support work that will be done by FAS, SEAS, HMS, or HSPH investigators.
+To qualify for a collaborative award, a project must list at least two investigators who meet this eligibility criteria.
+For multi-investigator projects, separate budget requests should be submitted for each lab.
+Only investigators based at the participating schools may request and administer this funding.

 Please see a list of previous award recipients here.